Pauline Wengeroff: Biography and writing

 Wengeroff writes of the conversion of two sons, Simon (Semyon) and Volodya, when they faced anti-Jewish restrictions.
 For a woman raised as she was, this was the worst of tragedies which however, she historicizes, explaining it in the absence of a Judaism taught meaningfully by both parents, combined with Jew-hatred in the world in which talented children sought success.
 In fact, a daughter, Faina, unmentioned in the Memoirs, also converted, and not opportunistically.
 Wengeroff had seven children; in the Memoirs she speaks only of four, a seemingly bizarre omission in putative memoirs of a "grandmother" (Wengeroff does not mention any grandchildren though she had quite a few).
 None of her biological offspring maintained any living connection to things Jewish.

 Wengeroff, however, took cheer in the emerging "generation of return" in the later nineteenth century: Jewish youth who sought knowledge about and connection to Jewish culture, wishing to revive this in modern ways.
-She was a Herzlian Zionist and corresponded briefly with Herzl, whose project she backed wholeheartedly.
+She was a Herzlian Zionism and corresponded briefly with Theodor Herzl, whose project she backed wholeheartedly.

+After years of striving and competition for success Chonon Wengeroff became director of the Commercial Bank in Minsk and served the City Council from 1880 to 1892.
+In Minsk, Pauline Wengeroff and her husband founded vocational schools for poor Jewish children.
+She insisted on Jewish observance in the schools that she had been unable to enforce in her own home.

+Wengeroff was also patron to various Jewish artists.

+Several of Wengeroff's children were very accomplished: Semyon (Simon) Vengerov was a founder of Russian literary criticism.
+Isabella Vengerova was a prominent pianist and teacher of music.
+Zinaida Vengerova was a prolific, accomplished Symbolist and feminist author and critic.

+Reception of the memoir

-Wengeroff's gripping story and her skill in telling it won the interest and support of Jewish cultural leaders: Gustav Karpeles, a Jewish literary historian, Theodor Zlocisti, a German Jewish Zionist pioneer, and Solomon Schechter, great scholar of Jewish literature and President of the Jewish Theological Seminary of America, who praised the memoir enthusiastically.
+Wengeroff's gripping story and her skill in telling it won the interest and support of Jewish cultural leaders, including Gustav Karpeles, a Jewish literary historian; Theodor Zlocisti, a German Jewish Zionist pioneer; and Solomon Schechter, great scholar of Jewish literature and President of the Jewish Theological Seminary of America, who praised the memoir enthusiastically.